xNaCly/fleck/README.md

 - [Documentation](./doc/Readme.md)

-_Fleck_ **is** intended for outputting standalone html by converting markdown to it.
+_Fleck_ **is** intended for outputting standalone html from a markdown source.
-Fleck is as minimal as possible and requires no dependencies.

-> **Warning**
->
-> Fleck is not production or release ready, please come back once i have a release candidate ready
+Feature overview:

+- syntax highlighting
+- custom alert blockquotes
+- watch mode for recompiling the html if the source changed
+- live-preview in the browser for recompiling the html and reloading the tab if the source changed

 ## Install